 Day-to-day risk management is the responsibility of all employees of the Company.
-Accountability for second line risk management, with the exception of compliance and conduct risk, resides with the CRO, who reports directly to the CEO and the BRC.
+Accountability for second line risk management, with the exception of capital, compliance and conduct risk, resides with the CRO, who reports directly to the CEO and the BRC.
 Market, credit, operational, reputational and model risk are overseen by the EMEA Risk Management Committee ('ERMC') supported by its underlying sub-committees.

-Valuation risk is overseen by the Valuations Working Group ('VWG').
+Valuation risk is overseen by the Traded Products Valuation Committee ('TPVC'), which is chaired by the CFO.
 Liquidity and capital risk is overseen by the Asset and Liability Committee ('ALCO'), which is chaired by the CFO.
-Compliance, conduct and legal risk are overseen by the Joint Compliance Committee ('JCC').
+Compliance, conduct and legal risk are overseen by the Regional Compliance Committee ('RCC').
 Second line risk management of compliance risk and conduct risk resides with the Chief Compliance Officer ('CCO'), who reports directly to the CEO.
 Each of these executive sub-committees report to the EMEA Executive Committee, which reports directly to the Board.
 In addition, the ERMC reports to the BRC, via the CRO.

-The EMEA Executive Control Committee was established during the financial year as an advisory committee to support the CEO with oversight and management of the controls framework.

-The Company's risk committee and corporate structure as at 31 December 2020 is illustrated below:
+The EMEA Executive Controls Committee was established during the 2020 financial year as an advisory committee to support the CEO with oversight and management of the controls framework.
+The Company's risk committee structure as at 31 December 2021 is illustrated below: